-Paper- III: Special Paper I: Financial Management
+Paper- III: Special Paper I: Financial Management (Effective from the academic year 2017-2018and onwards)

 - 1. To Understand the Concept of financial management, objective of financial management, the major four decisions taken by finance manager and its impact and enrich the lifelong learning. - 2.
 To analyse the alternatives using appropriate tools and techniques. - 3.
 To solve the problems and take decisions based on the result. - 4.
 To communicate orally and in written formthe concepts and solutions. - 5.
 To analyse cases in a team and exhibit leadership skills. - 6.
 To plan and manage the cash flows.